WangZhiYao/BingApi/README.md

 # Bing

-A restful bing api, but response data **IS NOT AVAILABLE CURRENTLY** because of there is no image host :disappointed_relieved: (will be fixed as soon as possible)
+A restful bing api

 **Only Chinese is supported currently**.
-I will be very glad for if you can provide data in other languages.
+I will be very glad if you can provide data in other languages.

 Get new data at 00:00:05 every day

-## How to use
+## 1.How to use
 1. Get a random image:
 ```url
 GET https://api.339.im:1015/bing/v1/random